Recycling Program Take-up and Participation in Northern Peru

 Results and policy lessons

-Results of Treatments on Compliance: Households who received plastic bins turned in recyclables 3-8 percent more of the times and produced on average more (about 0.2 kg) and more valuable recyclables (about 0.1 pesos).
+Results of Treatments on Compliance: Households who received plastic bins were 4.5 percentage points (6 percent) more likely to turn in recyclables.
+They also increased the percentage of weeks in which they turned in recyclables by 3.7 percentage points (on a base of 76 percent for the comparison group) and produced on average more (about 0.2 kg) and more valuable recyclables (about 0.1 soles).
 This finding suggests that convenience of storing recyclables is a barrier to greater program participation.

 The SMS reminders had no significant impact on the level and quality of participation of households in the program, suggesting that forgetfulness is not a serious constraints among households enrolled in the program.
 There was no clear difference in recycling compliance between households who received plain bins and those who received bins with explanatory stickers.